Ochuw200/ProjectSalesPerformanceOverview/README.md

 # Sales Data and Subscription Trends Analysis

-his is my final project documentation while learning data analysis from LITA.
+This is my final project documentation while learning data analysis from LITA.
 This repository contains data and queries for analyzing sales performance for a retail store and customer subscription trends.
 It covers various codes such as total sales, customer acquisition, subscription trends, and regional revenues.

 ## Contents
 - **Data**: Datasets containing sales data and subscription data.